hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/README.md

 - Stored in separate files under `/config/filestore/`
 - Best for large datasets (1000+ entries)
 - Referenced by the datagroup, loaded on demand
-- Requires separate backup of the data file

-When creating a datagroup with 1000+ entries, the tool recommends using external class.

 ---